opf/openproject/docs/release-notes/12/12-0-4/README.md

 <!--more-->
 ### CVE-2021-43830

 OpenProject versions >= 12.0.0 are vulnerable to a SQL injection in the budgets module.
-For authenticated users with the "Edit budgets" permission, the request to reassign work packages to another budget unsufficiently sanitizes user input in the reassign_to_id parameter.
+For authenticated users with the "Edit budgets" permission, the request to reassign work packages to another budget insufficiently sanitizes user input in the reassign_to_id parameter.

 #### Patches